What is your Entrepreneurial Operating System?

 Most businesses have six to ten core processes.
 Some examples of these are HR, marketing, sales, operations, accounting and customer retention processes.
 To take the owner out of being the business, then clearly defining these processes can allow other people to take responsibility for the core areas.
 This can also create a focus on building better processes, systems and ways to do things.

-While it maybe the sixth, it is the critical part, which is taking action.
+While it may be the sixth, taking action is the critical part.
 Execution is needed to gain traction.
-Wickman outlines that meetings can be the heartbeat of the business.
-If they have a clear agenda and strict time intervals, these meetings can provide accountability and keep the traction going towards your goals.
+Wickman outlines that meetings can be the heartbeat of the business, if they have a clear agenda and strict time intervals, they can provide accountability and keep the traction going towards your goals.

 Free Strategy Session